Perspective | A requiem for all the mom-and-pop shops shut down by the pandemic

 But thousands of other places have not.

-There are the chain-store closures — in D.C., we’ve seen Starbucks and J. Crew pull out.
+There are the chain-store closures — in D.C., we’ve seen some Starbucks and J. Crew stores pull out.
 Pret a Manger and Pitango closed up in my little corner of Capitol Hill.
 Dozens of the vibrant and pricey bars and restaurants that were part of the new D.C. — Momofuku! — are also gone.

 But the real sadness is for the loss of the independent old-timers, the family-owned shops where the community came to digest the biggest news of the day — Watergate, Marion Barry’s saga, the Washington Football Team’s Super Bowl win and Monica Lewinsky — before Twitter.